bruceravel/demeter/documentation/Athena/ui/frozen.rst

    Several visual cues indicate that a group is frozen, including the green highlighting the group list and the disabling of most controls.

-The frozen state of the current group can be toggled using the :quoted:`Freeze` button or by typing Shift-f.
+The frozen state of the current group can be toggled using the :quoted:`Freeze` button or by typing :kbd:`Alt`-:kbd:`f`.
 You can set the frozen state of multiple groups using the items in the :quoted:`Freeze` menu.
-There you will find options for freezing or unfreezing all groups, all marked groups, or groups which match `regular expressions <mark.html#usingregularexpressionstomarkgroups>`__.
+There you will find options for freezing or unfreezing all groups, all marked groups, or groups which match `regular expressions
+<mark.html#usingregularexpressionstomarkgroups>`__.

 There are various visual changes when a group is frozen.
 The highlight color in the group list changes to light green and all the widgets on the main window become disabled.

 When a group is frozen, direct edits of parameter values are disallowed.
 Frozen groups are skipped for algorithmic edits, such as parameter constraints or alignment.
 You can, however, still remove a frozen group from the project.
-Unfreezing a group is a simple as hitting Shift-f again.
+Unfreezing a group is a simple as hitting :kbd:`Alt`-:kbd:`f` again.